Kanha Tiger Reserve: Fauna

-Reintroduction of barasingha

-An exciting conservation effort in this national park is the reintroduction of barasingha.
-The gaur will be relocated to Bandhavgarh and some barasingha will be relocated to Satpura Tiger Reserve.
-The objective of this project is to introduce about 500 barasingha in this national park to eight or nine different locations.
-There is also a project to capture about twenty tigers and relocate them to Satpura Tiger Reserve.

-Tiger conservation and the Baiga tribe
+Tiger conservation

-Members of the Baiga tribe, a semi-nomadic tribe of central India that is reliant on the forest, lived in 28 villages that had been within the Kanha National Park until 1968, when they were relocated.
+Members of the Baiga tribe, a semi-nomadic tribe of central India that is reliant on the forest, lived in 28 villages that had been within Kanha National Park until 1968, when they were relocated.
 The relocation was part of an effort to maintain a critical tiger habitat.
-The land to which they were relocated is barren and they now suffer from alcoholism and malnourishment, and beg to support themselves.
+The land to which they were relocated is barren and they now suffer from malnourishment.
 The last of the villages to be relocated for the tiger habitat is in the core zone of the Kanha Tiger Reserve.
-The area is the ancestral home of the Gond and Baiga tribes.

-In January 2010, Baiga tribe were illegally evicted from the park without proper compensation from the government, according to Survival International.
+In January 2010, Baiga tribe were illegally evicted from the park without proper compensation by the government.

 In its efforts to maintain and restore tiger habitats, WWF-India has worked to create corridors that support the tigers and their prey, thereby stabilizing the tiger population.
 This includes efforts to prevent loss of life or property of humans, reduce human dependency on the forest, and reduce retaliatory killings of tigers when people have experienced losses.

-However, Kanha's frontline staff continue to receive support, training and equipment from WWF, even as they carry out the eviction of the 22,000 residents who are to be forcibly resettled from tiger reserves in the region.